-- If the Replication Agent for UDB is installed on a UNIX machine, you must source the db2cshrc file before attempting to start the Replication Agent instance.
-The db2cshrc file is in the DB2DIR/sqllib directory, where DB2DIR is the path where you installed the DB2 software. - The values of the following Replication Agent for UDB configuration parameters must be set as described: - pds\username the DB2 user ID that the Replication Agent uses to log in to the primary database.
-This user ID must be granted permissions as described in "DB2 Universal Database primary database permissions" on page 42. - pds\password the password for the user ID that the Replication Agent uses to log in to the primary database. - pds\connection\type must be set to UDBODBC for connectivity to a DB2 primary database.
+- The values of the following Replication Agent for UDB configuration parameters must be set as described: - pds\username the DB2 user ID that the Replication Agent uses to log in to the primary database.
+This user ID must be granted permissions as described in "DB2 Universal Database primary database permissions" on page 45. - pds\password the password for the user ID that the Replication Agent uses to log in to the primary database.

+• pds\connection\type - must be set to UDBODBC for connectivity to a DB2 primary database.